Overwhelm Type Map · Leadership Cartography™

-This map helps you identify which overload pattern is driving the pressure so you can make the one structural adjustment that restores steadier flow.
+This map helps you identify which overload pattern you’re in so you can see what the system is asking for next.

 I need relief now